scttnlsn/backbone.viewkit/README.md

 ## Backbone.ViewKit.ViewPort

 A ViewPort is a Backbone.View responsible for rendering other views inside of it (one at a time) and serves as a base class for other Backbone.ViewKit classes.
 To build custom ViewPorts, override the `getView` method and return a Backbone.View.
 The returned view will be displayed inside the ViewPort when the ViewPort is rendered.
-ViewPorts can also optionally transition between views (see Transition).
+ViewPorts can also optionally transition between views (see [Backbone.ViewKit.Transition](https://github.com/scttnlsn/backbone.viewkit#backboneviewkittransition)).

-### Example

 ```javascript
 var foo = new Backbone.View({ el: $('<div>foo</div>') });